larrybermudez/Arduino-JukeBox/README.md

 # Arduino-JukeBox
-JukeBox made using an Arduino Uno, piezo buzzer and a few buttons
+JukeBox made using an Arduino Uno, piezo buzzer and a few buttons and an LCD Display